-To adjust the throttle lever free play use the following technique:
+To adjust the throttle cable free play, use the following technique:

-- 1. Shut off the engine. - 2.
-Loosen the screw on the swivel assembly on the engine that the inner throttle cable is attached to. - 3.
-Slide the inner cable in or out of the swivel assembly and tighten the screw lightly. - 4.
-Start the engine. - 5.
-Check the free play, if it is correct; then shut the engine off and tighten the screw securely.
-If it is incorrect; then shut off the engine and repeat the procedure, until the free play is correct. - 6.
-Apply full throttle and observe the tachometer reading.
-It should be 3900-4000 RPM. - 7.
-If the RPM is not within the specified range, a governor adjustment will be required.

-If a governor adjustment is required, see your engine service manual or contact an Authorized Recreatives, Briggs & Stratton or Kohler dealer.
+- o Start the engine and warm it up to normal operating temperature. - Shut off the engine. - Loosen the screw on the swivel assembly on the engine that the inner cable is attached to. - Slide the inner cable in or out of the swivel assembly and tighten the screw lightly. - Check the free play, if it is correct; then tighten the screw securely.
+If it is not correct move the inner cable again until the free play is correct. - Start the engine. - Apply full throttle and observe the tachometer reading.
+It should be >4000 RPM. - Slide the inner cable in or out of the swivel assembly until the correct RPM is obtained. - Check the throttle lever free play again and make sure it is within the specified range.
+If it is not, try the above procedure again.
+If you cannot obtain the correct throttle lever free play or maximum RPM, contact an authorized MAX, Briggs & Stratton or Kohler dealer.

-If the throttle lever free play or the maximum RPM cannot be adjusted to the correct specifications using this method take the ATV to an Authorized Recreatives, Briggs & Stratton or Kohler dealer.
+WARNING If the throttle cable free play or the maximum RPM cannot be adjusted to the correct specifications using this method take the ATV to an Authorized MAX, Briggs & Stratton or Kohler dealer.